eclipse-pass/main/docs/infra/deploy_demo.md

 that will run every night (and on every pull-request merge).

-For debugging changes outside of an official deploy, you can direclty manipulate code on the server.
+For debugging changes outside of an official deploy, you can directly manipulate code on the server.
 You will need to run as `githubrunner`.

 ```bash
 # SSH into the server